Melbourne Pregnancy Naturopath Carmen Farrugia discusses the top 5 ways to manage your menopause naturally.

 Whether we like it or not, menopause is a natural stage of being a woman.
-Are you looking for ways to manage menopause naturally?
 Menopause isn’t something that we’re encouraged to look forward to – mainly because of all the ‘horror’ stories from friends, family and the media.
-However, being informed, knowing what to expect, and being equipped to handle the changes to your body will help make the transition a more positive one.
+However, being informed, knowing what to expect, and being equipped to handle the changes to your body will help make the transition more positive.

 What is Peri-Menopause?

 Peri-menopause occurs when your body is transitioning to menopause.
 It’s a time when irregular periods can occur because you may no longer ovulate on a monthly basis.
 When you do get a period it may be shorter or longer than usual or you may skip a period for several months.

 Peri-menopause can begin from mid to late 40s and will usually last anywhere from 2 to 10 years.
 However every woman is different.

 During peri-menopause you may begin to experience symptoms including: